 - Where did you attend undergrad, and what was your college major?

 I attended Loyola University Maryland for my undergraduate degree (Go HOUNDS!).
 I majored in communications with a specialization in public relations and advertising.
 I minored in political science!
+I am currently pursuing a master’s degree in public relations and corporate communications at Georgetown University.

 - What was your first experience with PR?
 When did you first discover it?
 When did you decide you wanted to pursue PR as a career?